ebi-jdispatcher/webservice-clients-generator/README.md

 ## Generating clients

-Run the following commands to generate Python and Perl clients for all the Bioinformatics tools provided.
+Run the following commands to generate Python, Perl and Java clients for all the Bioinformatics tools provided.

 ```bash
 # only python clients